astroDimitrios/Fortran/9_Modules/README.md

 The notes for Chapter 9 Modules are [here](../1_Notes/6_1_Modules.md) in my notes.

 [ex2](./Exercise2/ex2.f90) - Contains IEEE Inf use, and the `random_number` intrinsic, good module use example
 [ex3](./Exercise3/ex3.f90) - CONSTANTS, proper use of KINDS and constants, good procedure overload example
+[ex4](./Exercise4/ex4.f90) - Overloaded + operator used on a derived type

 # Exercises